 Beware the "literal" bugbear!
 Yes, the Bible is all true, but not all literally true.
 We must ask ourselves "what type of literature is this part of the Bible?"
 Only then can we safely extract the truth it contains.

 In Jesus' parable of the Good Samaritan (Luke 10, see the quiz above) the neighbouring verses tell us what the parable is all about.
-A lawyer asked Jesus about the greatest of God's commandments.
+A lawyer asked Jesus how to get eternal life.
 Jesus turned the question back to him, and the lawyer (correctly) said "Love God ... and love your neighbour as yourself".
 Jesus said to him "Good, do it!"
-Verse 29 then gives us the first strong clue "But he, desiring to justify himself, said to Jesus, 'And who is my neighbor?'".
+Verse 29 then gives us the first strong clue "But he, desiring to justify himself, said to Jesus, 'And who is my neighbour?'".
 It was then that Jesus told the parable.
 At the end Jesus asked the lawyer "Which of these three, do you think, proved to be a neighbor to the man who fell among the robbers?"
 He said, "The one who showed him mercy."
 And Jesus said to him, "You go, and do likewise."
 (Luke 10:36-37 ESV).
 This gives us the second strong clue.
 The meaning of the parable is plainly that we are to do good to everyone we are in a position to help, regardless of nationality, social standing or our own likes and dislikes.

 Another trap under the heading of Context is this.
 Beware of too much word study!
 Yes, words are the building blocks, the bricks with which we build ideas.
 But we can easily go wrong by focussing too much on mere words, and not on their neighbours, their context.
 A pile of bricks is not much use if left as a pile.
 Only when built into a wall does each brick take on its meaning and purpose.
 Here's the example from the quiz.